Garbage: Finding the Best Multiple Regression EquationIn Exercise... | Channels for Pearson+

 [IMAGE]

-If exactly two predictor (x) variables are to be used to predict the weight of discarded plastic, which two variables should be chosen?
+If only one predictor (x) variable is used to predict the weight of discarded plastic, which single variable is best?
 Why?

 Verified step by step guidance